Complete Guide to Obtaining Poland Board Member Visa

-Ideally, your company which you registered in Poland is sponsoring your board of director visa to carry out any of the above tasks.
+Ideally, your company which you registered in Poland is sponsoring your board of director visa to carry out any of the duties stated above.
 Please be informed that this kind of long-term residency visa can be a path toward Temporary Residence Work Permit (TR) and Permanent Residency Permit (PR) leading to Citizenship in 5-6 years.
 The National D visa for company board members is a business exploratory visa that gives them a chance to enter and stay up to 365 days in the Schengen region.
 This multiple entry visa opens routes for long-term residency in Schengen and gives complete flexibility to travel back and forth from Schengen to the home country.

 Why should the Company Director sign up for Poland for business migration?